influxdata/docs-v2/content/influxdb/cloud-serverless/reference/internals/query-plan.md

 ```

 For details and other DataFusion `ExecutionPlan` implementations, see [`Struct datafusion::datasource::physical_plan` implementors](https://docs.rs/datafusion/latest/datafusion/physical_plan/trait.ExecutionPlan.html) in the DataFusion documentation.

+### `SortExec`

+The execution plan for the [`Sort`](#sort) `LogicalPlan`.

+DataFusion [`SortExec`](https://docs.rs/datafusion/latest/datafusion/physical_plan/sorts/sort/struct.SortExec.html) supports sorting datasets that are larger than the memory allotted by the memory manager, by spilling to disk.

+### `SortPreservingMergeExec`

+DataFusion [`SortPreservingMergeExec`](https://docs.rs/datafusion/latest/datafusion/physical_plan/sorts/sort_preserving_merge/struct.SortPreservingMergeExec.html) takes an input execution plan and a list of sort expressions and, provided each partition of the input plan is sorted with respect to these sort expressions, yields a single partition sorted with respect to them.

+#### `UnionExec`

+DataFusion [`UnionExec`](https://docs.rs/datafusion/latest/datafusion/physical_plan/union/struct.UnionExec.html) is the `UNION ALL` execution plan for combining multiple inputs that have the same schema.
+`UnionExec` concatenates the partitions and does not mix or copy data within or across partitions.

 ## Overlapping data and deduplication